jdcloudcom/en/documentation/Networking/Elastic-Network-Interface/Operation-Guide/Security-Group-Management/Associate-Security-Group.md

 # Add Security Group

-The ENI of JD Cloud (including primary network interface and secondary network interface) can be connected with the at least 1 security group, and at most 5.
+The ENI of JD Cloud & AI (including primary network interface and secondary network interface) can be connected with the at least 1 security group, and at most 5.

 ## Procedures
-Step 1: Log in to the console of JD Cloud and enter the Console Navigation Page.
+Step 1: Log in to the console of JD Cloud & AI and enter the Console Navigation Page.

 Step 2: Select network - virtual private cloud - ENI at the navigation bar on the left side of the console to enter the ENI list page.